Taofik06/Danny-s-Diner-SQL-Based-Analysis-of-Customer-Spending-and-Preferences/README.md

 -- If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 -- In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+# Data Source

+Danny company provided the data to be used for the analysis to write fully functioning SQL queries to help him answer his questions!
+The 3 key datasets for this case study are: sales menu members